-The pandemic did have an effect on some of our community events.
-Many had to be cancelled due to the gathering restrictions.
+The pandemic did have a slight effect on some of our community events.
+Some were cancelled due to the gathering restrictions.
 Among the many programs we offer can be seen below.
 The Public Information Officer is charged with coordinating the following programs:

-- National Night Out - Coordinates the police intern program for High School and College students
+- National Night Out

+- Coordinates the police intern program for High School and College students

 - Child Fingerprinting & Identification

 - Sponsorship of the A.A.R.P.
 "Driver Safety" Program

 - Provide Free Firearm Trigger Locks

 - Serve as collection point for the Kurt Warner's Warm Up (winter coats)

 - D.E.A.
 Prescription Drug Take-Back Program

-- NCCU (North County Churches Uniting for Racial Harmony and Justice) The Florissant Police Department participates with NCCU in community group meetings.
+NCCU (North County Churches Uniting for Racial Harmony and Justice) The Florissant Police Department participates with NCCU in community group meetings.

-- Coffee with a Cop

-- Shop with a Cop